grycap/oscar-landing/content/english/blog/post-oscar-text-to-speech.md

 ![04-oscar-checkServices.png](../../images/blog/post-text-to-speech/04-oscar-checkServices.png)

-### STEP 3: Invoke the Service Synchronously And Access the Output Files
+### STEP 3: Invoke the Service Synchronously and Access the Output Files

 To run the service synchronously, use the command: